programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ```

-This shows that around 50% of counties in the USA have had at least one instance of a police officer killing someone.
+This shows that around 50% (1,522 of 3,234) of counties in the USA have had at least one instance of a police officer killing someone.

 Note: although I've called the variable `map_df`, it is actually a Pandas `series`.
 This can be seen by using the `type()` command.